opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ### Choosing the right method

-There are a lot of options to choose from when building your `knn_vector` field.
+There are several options to choose from when building your `knn_vector` field.
 To determine the correct methods and parameters to choose, you should first understand what requirements you have for your workload and what trade-offs you are willing to make.
-Factors to consider are (1) query latency, (2) query quality, (3) memory limits, (4) indexing latency.
+Factors to consider are (1) query latency, (2) query quality, (3) memory limits, and (4) indexing latency.

-If memory is not a concern, HNSW offers a very strong query latency/query quality tradeoff.
+If memory is not a concern, HNSW offers a strong query latency/query quality trade-off.

-If you want to use less memory and index faster than HNSW, while maintaining similar query quality, you should evaluate IVF.
+If you want to use less memory and index faster than HNSW while maintaining similar query quality, you should evaluate IVF.

 If memory is a concern, consider adding a PQ encoder to your HNSW or IVF index.
 Because PQ is a lossy encoding, query quality will drop.